An agentic CRM. Agents propose the moves. You take the meetings.

 Watch the journey map

-Agents move deals across stages, draft sequences, and surface signals 24/7.
+Agents surface signals 24/7, draft outreach, and propose stage moves.
 You see the canvas, approve from the inbox, and take the meetings.

 A CRM where the agents have the authority.

 No fields-and-forms dashboard.
 No bolt-on AI summarizer.
-The agents move deals across stages, manage your catalog and quotes, and audit themselves while doing it.
+The agents propose moves, draft outreach, manage your catalog and quotes, and audit themselves while doing it.

 Two lenses on one canvas.
 The dashboard isn't a list of forms.
 It's the deal in motion.

 Lens A · Deal Journey shows the next move from discover to close.
 Lens B · Client Trajectory zooms out to three years of activity across every offering you've touched on that account.
-Both render on the same xyflow canvas; the agents draw their reasoning right onto it.
+Both render on the same xyflow canvas — a clear view of every deal, at every stage.

 One deal.
 Every move the agent has made.
 Every move it's about to.